robonoff/Cloud-Computing-2023-2024/README.md

 # GUIDE THROUGH

 In this repo, it's possible to find three different directories.
-Each of them represents the exercises for the two modules of Cloud Computing exam, course held by professors Giuliano Taffoni and Ruggero Lot.
+Each of them contains the exercises for the two modules of Cloud Computing exam, course held by professors Giuliano Taffoni and Ruggero Lot.
 The repo is constituted by three folders: